nemanjam/reddit-unread-comments/README.md

 - Before any work please open an issue in this repo to discuss with me about a feature you want to add.
 Some of the possible future tasks are:

+- `onScroll` in thread overlay fires before `onUrlChange` with less delay for DOM to load, causing overlay not to be detected and comment `timestampId` not to be found, exception is handled but still try to fix.
+Cleanup remaining exceptions from console (if any).
 - Use IndexDB wrapper library to reduce complexity and verbosity of the existing database code: [https://github.com/dexie/Dexie.js](https://github.com/dexie/Dexie.js) or [https://github.com/jakearchibald/idb](https://github.com/jakearchibald/idb).
 - The initial extension starter project [abhijithvijayan/web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter) is outdated and requires updating.
-- Cleanup remaining exceptions from console (if any).
 - Use `useReducer` with `onChange` to handle Popup form fields instead of the existing `react-hook-form` **(maybe)**.
 Because it's just state management without any validation logic.
 - `isElementInViewport()` can be improved for the comments higher than viewport (maybe).
 - Add live new comment notifications with backgroundScript **(maybe)**.